 - How Long Does Dental Implant Treatment Take?
 What Can I Expect?

 In general, a single tooth implant where the patient has good bone quality, the entire treatment can be completed over 5-6 months and requires 4-5 appointments.

-Appointment 2: our Periodontist, who is the specialist of the bone and gums, places the implant at the site of the missing tooth.
+Appointment 2: Our Periodontist, who is the specialist of the bone and gums, places the implant at the site of the missing tooth.
 The area is made numb and the gum lifted open.
 Once the dental implant is secured, the gum tissue is sutured back over the dental implant.

-Appointment 3: In cases where stitches are required, They will be removed 7to 10 days later.
+Appointment 3: In cases where stitches are required, they will be removed 7 to 10 days later.
 The area is then left undisturbed for three to six months to allow it to osseointegrate with the bone.
-If the dental implant is in a visible area of the mouth a temporary will be fabricated to replace the missing tooth
+If the dental implant is in a visible area of the mouth, a temporary will be fabricated to replace the missing tooth.

 Appointment 4: Once the dental implant has been completely integrated with the bone, an impression is taken and sent to the lab to have an implant crown fabricated.
 Dr. Alexandra Germain uses her cosmetic dental expertise to create the permanent tooth replacement.

 Appointment 5: The final implant crown and connectors are attached to the implant root and the dental implant treatment is complete.
 The crown is adjusted in your mouth so that it feels like your old missing tooth.